-Activist charged with murder arrested again while on bond
+Al Sharpton’s half-brother arrested again while on bond

 DOTHAN, Ala.
-(AP) - A south Alabama pastor and activist charged with capital murder has been arrested again while free on bond.
+(AP) - Already facing a capital murder charge, the Rev. Al Sharpton’s half-brother has been arrested again while free on bond in Alabama.

-Media outlets report the Rev. Kenneth Glasgow of Dothan was arrested Monday after allegedly putting a stolen license plate on his vehicle.
+Media outlets report the Rev. Kenneth Glasgow of Dothan was arrested Monday after authorities say he put a stolen license plate on his vehicle.
 He’s charged with possession of stolen property.

 Glasgow was arrested while free on $75,000 bail after being charged in a March shooting death.
-Police believe the 53-year-old voting activist drove a car from which another man shot and killed 23-year-old Breunia Jennings of Dothan.
+Police believe the 53-year-old south Alabama pastor and voting activist drove a car from which another man shot and killed 23-year-old Breunia Jennings of Dothan.

 Glasgow has said authorities are trying to punish him for what someone else did.

-Glasgow is a half-brother of the Rev. Al Sharpton.
-He’s worked for years in Alabama to register prisoners to vote, and he also started a ministry to help homeless people.
+Glasgow worked for years in Alabama to register prisoners to vote, and he also started a ministry to help homeless people.

 Copyright © 2018 The Washington Times, LLC.